hypre-space/hypre/src/docs/README.md

 SPDX-License-Identifier: (Apache-2.0 OR MIT)
 -->

+# Writing hypre documentation

+The hypre documentation is written in reStructuredText and built through a combination of Sphinx, doxygen, and breathe.
+The User Manual source files are in the directory `usr-manual` with top-level file `index.rst`.
+The Reference Manual is in `ref-manual`, but the actual content is in the hypre header files.

 ## Installing the utilities needed to build the documentation

-The hypre documentation is written in reStructuredText and built through a combination of Sphinx, doxygen, and breathe.
-The User Manual source files are in the directory `usr-manual` with the top level file being `index.rst`.
-The top level Reference Manual files are in the directory `ref-manual`, but most of the actual source is written in the main hypre header files.

 Building the documentation requires a number of things to be installed.
 To help keep everything consistent and manageable, it is best to create a Python virtual